derrik-gratz/geography-quiz/README.md

   - add export results function
   - don't auto reset to overwrite current progress

-- Fix lat long specifications.
-Seems like inverted signs?

-- Remove scrolling/zooming when country is locked on.
-  - Reset button is fixed but perhaps ideally the map doesn't move.

 - possibly clean up passing of prompted info (coordinates are already in the `currentPrompt`, don't need to query the countryData for them)